NSS-Day-Cohort-73/Bug-Ranch-nilesclancy/README.md

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
    > // When the above line of code runs, the value of the `drovers` variable is set as `undefined` in the debugger's variables section. `drovers` has no value other then "undefined" until line 5 of drovers.js, when "database.drovers" is assigned to allDrovers.
+   // New Ans: The `drovers` variable is the return value of the `hireDrovers()`function, and its datatype is an array.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
    > // Ideally the values of `drover` and `drovers` will be the local variable used to iterate through each element of the drovers array, and the actual array of drovers respectively.
 In the debugger, one can see that as the line is executed, drover is `undefined` and `drovers` has the 0-4 index positions full of random drovers from the list. on line 32 of main.js, the drover element is defined with the id of the "0th" -- or first -- element in the drovers index.
+   // New Ans: the `drover` variable describes each object of the `drovers` array (with individual properties ascribed to each object), and the `drovers` variable an array, which is also the return value of the `hireDrovers()` function.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > Your public Loom URL here: https://www.loom.com/share/c8d1c02c85b74c9fa13436ea7ed6a4ce
 4. Also in the **journey** module, there is the following code: